Alexandracoder/apache/README.md

-Learning from scracth is so far harder than you can imagini  did'nt knew what kahoot was until now, so here i am triying this, i just arrived to the Apache test web i nearly there.
+Learning from scratch is harder than you might imagine—I didn’t even know what Kahoot was until recently!
+But here I am, trying to figure it all out.

+This repository reflects my learning journey.
+You’ll find errors, fixes, and progress, because that’s how learning works: by doing, breaking things, and fixing them again.

+Thanks for stopping by!